AdaCore/gpr/doc/gpr_reference/source/source_resolution.rst

 Source discovery
 ================

-For each non-abstract, non-aggregate project view the build system scans every directory listed in ``Source_Dirs`` in declaration order.
+For each non-abstract, non-aggregate project view, GPR tools scan every directory listed in ``Source_Dirs`` in declaration order.
 The resulting candidate set is then filtered by: